-Conversions in this report refers to the percentage of site users who completed a target action during the period of activity indicated.
+Conversions in this report refers to the percentage of site users who completed a goal during the specified activity window.

-If your site uses Ecommerce, data in the report will be calculated taking the purchase action into account.
-You can select this action as a goal by flipping the Goal switch to on.
-You can also select any of the goals you created earlier (including the offline conversion goal, target calls, or a multi-step goal).
+If your site uses Ecommerce, data in the report is calculated for the purchase action.
+You can select this action as a goal by turning on the Goal setting.
+You can also select any of the goals you created earlier (including the offline conversion goal, target call, or a step in a multi-step goal).